Kelechi-Okorie/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-File 4-global_variables - Script that lists the environment variables File 5-local_variables - Script that lists all local and environment variables and functions File 6-create_local_variable - Script that creates local variable with name BEST and value School
+File 4-global_variables - Script that lists the environment variables File 5-local_variables - Script that lists all local and environment variables and functions File 6-create_local_variable - Script that creates local variable with name BEST and value School File 7-create_global_varibale - Script that creates a new global variable